AustinZhu/IMP-lang/README.md

 [![Haskell CI](https://github.com/AustinZhu/IMP-lang/actions/workflows/haskell.yml/badge.svg)](https://github.com/AustinZhu/IMP-lang/actions/workflows/haskell.yml)

-A implementation of the IMP language from *"The Formal Semantics of Programming Languages"*
+A implementation of the IMP language from *"The Formal Semantics of Programming Languages"*.

+## Introduction

+IMP is a small language of while programs.
+IMP is called an "imperative" language because program execution involves carrying out a series of explicit commands to change state.
+Formally, IMP's behaviour is described by rules which specify how its expressions are evaluated and its commands are executed.

 ## Syntax